arcticobservatory/latex-minimal-examples/README.md

 A macro that marks text (even large blocks) for deletion.
 Without the `final` option, the text will be greyed out, but left in the document.
-With the `final` option, it text will be excluded altogether.
+With the `final` option, the text will be excluded altogether.

 ![](previews/scratch-text-blocks.png)
 ![](previews/scratch-text-blocks-final.png)